karann0077/smart_attendance/README.md

 http://127.0.0.1:5000/
 ```

-Your live face setection smart attendance system is ready to use
+Your live face detection smart attendance system is ready to use